Bishop-Laboratory/RA-Eval/README.md

 [1] "shCTR" "shCTR" "shCTR" "shEF1" "shEF1" "shEF1" "shEF1"
 ```

-Your task is to perform a differential gene expression (DGE) analysis to determine what genes, and biological pathways / processes, are altered in EWSR1-FLI1 knock-down (shEF1) vs control (shCTR).
+Your task is to perform a differential gene expression (DGE) analysis to determine what genes, and biological pathways / processes, are altered in EWSR1-FLI1 knock-down (`shEF1`) vs control (`shCTR`).

 ## Requirements

-To complete this task, you should complete the analysis and generate an analysis report.
-This report can be in any format, however you are encouraged to create your report using RMarkdown and knit it to HTML (preferred) or PDF.
+To complete this task, you should perform the DGE analysis using [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) and generate an analysis report.
+This report can be in any format, however you are encouraged to create your report using [RMarkdown](https://rmarkdown.rstudio.com/) and knit it to HTML (preferred) or PDF.

-Minimally, the analysis report should contain all the following:
+Minimally, the analysis report (and accompanying table/figure files) should contain the following:

 1. PCA summarizing the sample-level variance within the data set.
 2. MA Plot showing the relationship between mean count and log2 fold change.